-In 2020, many of us have gotten to know the Zoom teleconferencing platform well, as we do everything from attend church to teach preschool, join business meetings and happy hours, play pub trivia and lead support groups.
+During pandemic, many of us got to know the Zoom teleconferencing platform well, as we did everything from attend church to teach preschool, join business meetings and happy hours, play pub trivia and lead support groups.
 Different people may have different levels of understanding, but most of us are still trying to work out some glitches.

-Here is a huge and hopefully comprehensive collection of tips for each of these levels, from simplest tasks to more complex.
-If you’re a brand new beginner, just read the first blog post and feel free to ignore the rest!
-But for those who are ready, there’s lots more to learn:
+Here is a huge and hopefully comprehensive collection of tips for each of these levels, from simplest tasks (the “Zoom for Dummies”) to more complex.
+If you need a beginner’s guide for brand new users of Zoom, just read the first blog post and feel free to ignore the rest!
+But for those who are ready, there’s lots more to learn – check out any of these how-to tutorials.

 - Zoom Basics.
 How to join a meeting, mute / unmute, turn camera on/off, chat, raise hand.